Admissions

 Categories of Admission

-Students are admitted to a graduate program in Arts & Sciences as full-time candidates for a specific degree program.
+Most students are admitted to a graduate program in Arts & Sciences as full-time candidates for a specific degree program.
+However, Arts & Sciences does offer a limited number of part-time master's programs to which applicants may be admitted as part-time candidates.
 There are also two ways to take graduate courses without admission to candidacy for a degree: as a Student Not Candidate for a Degree (SNCD) or as an Unclassified Graduate Student.

 Student Not Candidate for a Degree (SNCD)